LEARNAcademy/syllabus/capstone/code-coverage.md

 # Code Coverage

 ## Overview
 - Code coverage in Test Driven Development (TDD) safeguards the requirements of the code within our web applications.
-Reports associated with test coverage help us determine not only how much of the code our tests are evaluating but also if we need to consider more edge cases to increase confidence in the expected outcome of our web application.
+Reports associated with code coverage help us determine not only how much of the code our tests are evaluating but also if we need to consider more edge cases to increase confidence in the expected outcome of our web application.
 - This overview assumes the developer has created a full-stack decoupled application using React with the frontend structure and Rails with the backend structure.
 It is also assumed that Ruby gem `rspec` and its dependencies have been installed on the Rails application.

 ## Additional Resources